ngs-mstb/micgent/README.md

 `SMA1396654_S1_L001_R1_001.fastq.gz` for the forward and `SMA1396654_S1_L001_R2_001.fastq.gz` for the reverse reads where `SMA1396654` is the sample ID.
-The inline Help in the NGS-MSTB "Generate Manifest..."
-Galaxy tool explains how to tune the tool parameters in order to accomodate a wide variety of possible file naming patterns.
+The inline Help in the NGS-MSTB `Generate Manifest...` Galaxy tool explains how to tune the tool parameters in order to accomodate a wide variety of possible file naming patterns.

 Let us assume that you have placed the FASTQ files under some directory named